Content Strategy & Consulting Facts

 - Customer research to dig deep into their challenges and questions to inform your sales cycle and/or content strategy.

 - A detailed report that includes results from all of the above, plus suggestions for next steps.

 The Game Plan:

-Everything we learn from your content audit and competitive analysis informs your content strategy.
-Consider this your game plan for high-performing content.
-If you’re publishing content without a plan, you’re likely not getting the best results.
-A game plan includes the following:
+Everything we learn from research and analysis informs your content strategy.
+If you’re publishing content without a plan, you’re throwing spaghetti at the wall.
+A game plan includes a mix of the following: